International Science Council

 The International Science Council (ISC) is an international non-governmental organization that unites scientific bodies at various levels across the social and natural sciences.
 The ISC was formed with its inaugural general assembly on 4 July 2018 by the merger of the former International Council for Science (ICSU) and the International Social Science Council (ISSC), making it one of the largest organisations of this type.

-Daya Reddy, mathematician, served (2018–2021) as the ISC's inaugural President.
-Sir Peter Gluckman, pediatrician, biomedical scientist, and science-policy expert, was elected President in October 2021.
-Other ISC's inaugural Officers elected for the term of 2018–2021 were Elisa Reis (Vice President), Jinghai Li (Vice President), Renée van Kessel (Treasurer), and Alik Ismail-Zadeh (Secretary).
-Until February 2022, Heide Hackmann served as the Council's CEO.
-In 2023, Salvatore Aricò was elected Chief Executive Officer.
+Daya Reddy, a mathematician, served as the ISC's inaugural president.
+Sir Peter Gluckman, a pediatrician, biomedical scientist, and science-policy expert, was elected president in October 2021.
+Other ISC's inaugural officers elected for the term of 2018–2021 were Elisa Reis (vice president), Jinghai Li (vice president), Renée van Kessel (treasurer), and Alik Ismail-Zadeh (secretary).
+Until February 2022, Heide Hackmann served as the council's CEO.
+In 2023, Salvatore Aricò was elected chief executive officer.

 Activities

-The Council convenes and mobilizes the international scientific community on issues of major scientific and public importance.
+The council convenes and mobilizes the international scientific community on issues of major scientific and public importance.
 Activities focus on three areas of work: